Yosimitso/WorkingForumBundle/SETUP.md

 php bin/console doctrine:schema:update --force
 ````

-11/ (Optionnal but necessary in many cases)
+11/ (Optional but necessary in many cases)

 Override templates "Common/base.html.twig" and "Common/header.html.twig" to adapt the bundle templates to your application

 Example : create the file "templates/bundles/YosimitsoWorkingForumBundle/Common/base.html.twig" with at least :
 ````twig
 {% block forum %}
 {% endblock %}
 ````

-You can also override the translations files
+12/ (Optional) You can also override the translations files